Continuous change and development

 The owners’ daughter also works in the home and has recently achieved an activity provision qualification.
 She’s very enthusiastic and would like to introduce more varied activities, at different times and to suit individual needs.
 She believes that the lives of residents could benefit from all members of staff having a better understanding of activity provision and a more spontaneous approach.

 She also wants to encourage both staff and residents to use their existing skills more, such as encouraging a staff member who is a keen gardener to support an older gentlemen who used to work as a landscape gardener.

 Whilst some of the staff are eager to get involved, others are concerned about how they will find the time to do these ‘extra tasks’.
 The activities co-ordinator has also expressed concerned about residents being put at risk.

 - What could the owners do to encourage all staff to engage in meaningful activity?

 - How can they ensure that everybody is committed to these new plans?

 - What do you think the challenges may be?

-This workforce outcomes measurement model focuses on whether workforce interventions are really making a difference to the individual who needs care and support.
-It provides a simple way of linking the impact and benefits of workforce interventions to measurable person centred outcomes for the individual, service, organisation and community.
+‘The workforce outcomes measurement model’ can help you evaluate whether your workforce interventions are really making a difference to the individual who needs care and support.
+It provides a simple way of linking the impact and benefits of workforce interventions to measurable, person centred outcomes for the individual, service, organisation and community.